What To Know About Rheumatoid Arthritis Hair Loss

 Stress

 Rheumatoid arthritis can cause depression and anxiety.
 Because of the very serious symptoms of this condition, it can be especially hard to live with (physically and mentally).
+The stress of it can end up causing hair loss in different ways.

 How To Stop Rheumatoid Arthritis Hair Loss?